Proximify/packman/README.md

 # Packman

-Composer plugin for managing private packages using a local packaging server.
+This Composer plugin creates one package manager per project and serves private packages to Composer from a local web server.

 ## How it works

 The plugin reads the `composer.json` of the root project looks for packages listed under `require` and `require-dev` whose namespace is equal to the root project's.
-Such packages are assumed to be private and are served from a **local package manager** using a composer repository.
+Such packages are assumed to be private and are served from a **local package manager** using a composer repository (public ones will still be found by Composer at packagist.org before their local versions).

 ### Steps